 - Nationality: UK/EU and International students

-Eligible Countries: UK/EU and International students to apply for this application programme.
+Eligible Countries: UK/EU and International students to apply for this scholarship programme.

 This is a highly interdisciplinary programme and we welcome applications from a range of backgrounds.
 What we require is some clear evidence of both technical and creative abilities.
 We invite new applications from outstanding individuals with any Arts, Engineering or Science background and welcome applications from people with a strong background the visual arts, design, architecture, New Media, User Experience, human-computer interaction, and from people with a strong backgrounds in social science e.g. psychology, sociology, or a similar discipline.
 You will be able to develop additional skills through the selection of specialist options.